ndau/commands/README.md

 The following instructions have been tested on clean installs of macOS Mojave version 10.4.4 and Ubuntu 20.04.
 #### macOS:

 The Homebrew package manager is by far the easiest way to install these tools, but each can be installed separately from the distribution's standard download package.
+For Mac M1 running use Rosetta terminal and use command `arch -arm64 brew install` to install packages using brew.
 1. Install the Xcode command-line tools: `xcode-select --install`
 1. Install [Brew](https://brew.sh/)
 1. Install [Python3](https://www.python.org/downloads/)